 • Best Microphone Audio Interfaces

-The Focusrite Scarlett 2i2 (link to compare price on Amazon and B&H Photo/Video) is a popular audio interface for the project studio.
+The Focusrite Scarlett 2i2 (link to check the price on Amazon) is a popular audio interface for the project studio.
 It has internal DA and AD converters that support resolutions up to 192 kHz / 24-Bit.
 The 2i2 has a left and right line outputs for monitor/speaker connectivity.

 Note that the outputs of the 2i2 are not amplified.
 In order to properly drive the speakers/monitors, an amplifier must be present (either in-line or built-into an active speaker/monitor).